Join our Lenten Campaign 2024.

-A Swiss doctor speaks of the world’s increasing elderly population, noting the importance of upholding human dignity in the treatment of common diseases.
+During a conference for health care workers, a Swiss doctor spoke of the world’s increasing elderly population, noting the importance of upholding human dignity in the treatment of common diseases.

 "With that view, the utilitarian view, we drive inevitably in that direction…but it’s not a sustainable solution.
 The sustainable solution comes from a different anthropologic view," Dr. Christoph von Ritter told CNA during a Nov.
 21 interview.